adilaghayev/SWE573/Tasks.md

 Examine Wikidata and test its capabilities
  - 2
- - Examin wikidata and generate a list of earthquakes in Turkey with data, coordinates and magnitude
+ - Examine wikidata and generate a list of earthquakes in Turkey with data, coordinates and magnitude